Chomp (album)

 Chomp is the second studio album by Athens, Georgia band Pylon, released in 1983.
 It was re-released in 2009 via DFA Records.

 Critical reception

-Trouser Press called the album "more ambitious in scope" than the debut, writing that it "incorporates a psychedelic drone in spots."
+Trouser Press called the album "more ambitious in scope" than the debut, writing that it "incorporates a psychedelic drone in spots" and that the band "sometimes sounds less anxious and strident than before."
 The Stranger deemed Chomp an "essential [record] of angsty new wave and piquant post-punk."

 Track listing

 Chomp More (2009 reissue – DFA – DFA2220CD)

 Track 16 is the B-side of "Beep"/"Altitude" single.